A Practical Guide to Counterfactual Estimators for Causal Inference with Time-Series Cross-Sectional Data: Diagnostics

 We improve the dynamic treatment effect plot by taking advantage of the counterfactual estimators.
 Instead of plotting the interaction terms, we plot the averages of the differences between $Y_{it}$ and $\hat{Y}_{it}(0)$ for units in the treatment group ($C_i = 1$), re-indexed based on the time relative to the onset of the treatment.
 Specifically, we define $\hat{\delta}_{it} = Y_{it} - \hat{Y}_{it}(0)$, for all $t, C_i = 1$.
 When the identifying assumptions are correct, it is easy to see that average pretreatment residuals will converge to zero, i.e., $\widehat{ATT}_{s}\overset{p}{\to}0$ for all $s\leq0$.\footnote{With some abuse of the terminology, we call the residual averages $\widehat{ATT}_{s}$ when $s\leq 0$.} Therefore, we should expect pretreatment residual averages to be bouncing around zero, i.e., no strong pretrend.
 Figure~\ref{fg:treat} illustrates how we takes averages of $\hat\delta_{it}$ based on the timing relative to the next closest treatment.

 This method has two main advantages over the traditional approach.
 First, it relaxes the constant treatment effect assumption.
-Even though the conventional dynamic treatment effect plot allows the treatment effects to be different across time, it assumes a constant effect for all treated units in a given time period (relative to the start of the next treatment).\footnote{\citet{sun2020estimating} show that, under a staggered adoption design, if the dynamic treatment effects differ across units, a spurious pretrend may arise even when the identifying assumptions are valid.} Second, because a unit's untreated average has already been subtracted from $\hat{\delta}_{it}$, it is no longer necessary for researchers to choose a base category; to put it differently, the base category is set at a unit's untreated average after the time effects are partialed out.\footnote{Intuitively, this approach will give more power to detecting a treatment effect because the conditional mean is taken over observations in all pretreatment periods; whether this leads to more strict or lenient criteria in diagnostic tests requires more research.} The dynamic treatment effects plot is an intuitive ``eyeball'' test that can help researchers detect data and modeling issues instantly.
+Even though the conventional dynamic treatment effect plot allows the treatment effects to be different across time, it assumes a constant effect for all treated units in a given time period (relative to the start of the next treatment).\footnote{\citet{sun2020estimating} show that, under a staggered adoption design, if the dynamic treatment effects differ across cohorts, a spurious pretrend may arise even when the parallel trends assumption is valid.} Second, because a unit's untreated average has already been subtracted from $\hat{\delta}_{it}$, it is no longer necessary for researchers to choose a base category; to put it differently, the base category is set at a unit's untreated average after the time effects are partialed out.
+The dynamic treatment effects plot is an intuitive ``eyeball'' test that can help researchers detect data and modeling issues instantly.
 However, it cannot differentiate the specific reasons why the identifying assumption may have failed, such as the anticipation effect, the presence of time-varying confounders, or feedback from past outcomes.

 We illustrate the plot using a simulated panel dataset of 200 units and 35 time periods based on the following data generating process (DGP) with two latent factors, $f_{1t}$ and $f_{2t}$: